tsuru/tsuru/docs/apps/quickstart/python.rst

 ================

-This document will not focus on how to write a Django blog, you can clone the entire source direct from Github: https://github.com/globocom/tsuru-django-sample.
+This document will not focus on how to write a Django blog, you can clone the entire source direct from GitHub: https://github.com/globocom/tsuru-django-sample.
 Here is what we did for the
 project: